Knowledge Hub

 How does a development agreement work?

-In the main, a development agreement places an obligation on a developer to carry out or procure construction works on behalf of another party.
-Usually there is a transfer or grant of a property interest in the property being developed relating to this obligation.
+In the main, a development agreement outlines a developer’s obligations to carry out or procure construction works on behalf of another party.
+Usually the agreement involves a transfer or grant of annterest in the property being developed, such as a sale or a lease.

 Types of development agreement